Working for success at boat shows and yachting events

 Here at Yachting Pages, we advise you to leave no stone unturned when planning for a boat show or trade event; remember to consider even the smallest of details and take nothing for granted.
-Prior to the show, ensure to:
+Ensure to:

-Make appointments: Make appointments upfront – months in advance where possible.
+1. Make appointments: Make appointments upfront – prior to the show, months in advance where possible.
 If you haven’t booked appointments with attendees in time, logistics and busy schedules dictate that they’re unlikely to happen by chance at the show.
-Book the relevant contact in to a definite time and place, and, if given the chance, tie it in with a coffee or lunch date to save time.
-A lunch date will allow for a more relaxed and memorable conversation.
+Book the relevant contact in to a definite time and place, and, if given the chance, tie it in with a coffee or lunch date to save time and make for a more memorable conversation.

-Create a home from home: To catch the ‘passing trade’ by chance, you’ll need a draw.
+2. Create a home from home with your stand: To catch the ‘passing trade’ by chance, you’ll need a draw.
 Compete with the other businesses exhibiting by making sure that you are prepared with a welcoming stand with comfortable seating and a fan or two in hotter climates.
-Stocking up a refrigerator with cold bottled water and beer and offering nibbles will go a long way to encouraging people to drop by.
+Stocking up a refrigerator with cold bottled water, wine and beer and offering nibbles will go a long way to encouraging people to drop by.

-Offer freebies and reminders: You should be sending potential clients away from your stand with a business card, flyer, or a branded freebie to remind them who you are and why they need to do business with you, or to stay in touch.
+3. Give out gifts, flyers and freebies: You should be sending potential clients away from your stand with a business card, flyer, or a branded freebie to remind them who you are and why they need to do business with you, or at least stay in touch.
 Sponsorship deals dependent, you may have a budget for a few promotional freebies.
-Branded pens, lanyards, key chains, mugs are likely to hang around people’s homes and offices for months to come, but it’s also worth thinking about those that people may need for their visit - a bag, a sun hat or fan may be useful.
+Branded pens, lanyards, key chains, mugs are likely to hang around people’s homes and offices for months to come, but it’s also worth thinking about those that people may need for their visit - a strong bag, reusable bottle, sun hat or fan may be useful.

-Arrange networking events: These needn’t be too big or fancy.
+4. Arrange networking events: These needn’t be too big or fancy.
 Arrange a simple drinks and nibbles event on the stand.
 If you have a bigger budget to play with, you could host or join on to a larger drinks or networking event to get to know new people and access new markets.
-Send communications such as email campaigns in advance of the show, and distribute flyers on the ground inviting the relevant people.
-A competition or prize giveaway will always provide some interest.
+Send communications, such as press releases and email campaigns in advance of the show, and distribute flyers on the ground inviting the relevant people.
+A competition or prize giveaway will always provide some additional interest.

 Trade show trends, technologies and developments